Introduction

 4. Presenting elements of the product that are legally required as a distinctive or unique feature of the product.

-In addition, the proposal adds new commercial practices that would be considered misleading, such as making a claim related to future environmental performance without clear, objective, and verifiable commitments and targets which are being independently monitored (for example, advertising that a brand is committed to “net-zero” emissions by 2050).
+In addition, the Proposal adds new commercial practices that would be considered misleading, such as making a claim related to future environmental performance without clear, objective, and verifiable commitments and targets which are being independently monitored (for example, advertising that a brand is committed to “net-zero” emissions by 2050).

 The Proposal aims to facilitate environmentally-friendly consumer purchases covering not only physical and tangible goods, but digital products, content, and services as well.
 The Proposal would update the information considered a product’s main characteristics to include environmental and social impact, durability, and repairability, about which companies are prohibited from misleading consumers.
 Consumers would be provided with more information to facilitate their purchasing decisions, such as information on how long a product’s durability is guaranteed.